 Maheshwar for me is the city of Rani Ahilya Bai Holkar.
-She moved the capital of Holkar’s from Indore to Maheshwar on the banks of Narmada River.
+She moved the capital of Holkar’s from Indore to this place on the banks of Narmada River.
 This is where she ruled from, driving her strength from her faith in Shiva and Narmada.
-At Maheshwar, you are never far away from the Narmada.
+At this place, you are never far away from the Narmada.

 Since the time I read the biography of Ahilya Bai Holkar, I wanted to visit Maheshwar.
 It was a dream come true when I got to stay in her palace which is more like her home that is a heritage hotel run by the Holkars.

-We drove from Mandu to Maheshwar.
-My first sight of Maheshwar had its colorful Saris all around.
+We drove from Mandu to our destination.
+My first sight of this place had its colorful Saris all around.
 We entered the fort through a gate to reach Ahilya Dwar that is simplest of the gates.
 As soon as I stepped out, I had a larger than life image of Rani Ahilya Devi in a pink Odhni.
 After a quick breakfast, we set out to explore the Maheshwar Fort and the town that still reverberates with the name of Ma Saheb Ahilya Bai.

 History of Maheshwar

 It is an ancient town on the banks of Narmada River.
 In ancient Indian scriptures, it is mentioned as Mahishmati.
 Yes, the same name you might have heard in the blockbuster Bahubali.
 This is supposed to be a place where Ravan was held the prisoner for 6 months by the king Sahastrarjun.
 His temple can be seen at the RajRajeshwar temple complex.
 Both, our epics, Ramayana and Mahabharata mention Maheshwar.
 It was also a part of Avanti that we better know as Ujjain.

 Sages Rishi Jamadagni, Rishika Renuka Devi and Sri Parshuram also lived at Maheshwar or its vicinity.